 On film John has appeared in many Australian productions, from End Play, Summerfield, Breaker Morant, Eliza Frazer, Boulevard of Broken Dreams, The Getting Of Wisdom, Bushfire Moon, Heaven Tonight, The Real McCaw, The Bouncer and The Return to Nim's Island alongside Bindi Irwin.

 He wrote, financed and composed the rock musical ReUnion with friend Stewart D'Arrietta.
 He and Stewart also wrote the one man show Looking Through a Glass Onion, based on the life of John Lennon and toured nationally regularly since 1992 and also played six months in London's West End in 1995.
-Glass Onion returns in an all new season for 2010-2011.
+Glass Onion returned in an all new season for 2010-2011 and again for full Australian tours in 2012 - 2014 and will head to New York in 2014.
 He performed a one-man Cabaret season as Jacques Brel in Cafe Brel in the 70's and brought the show back to life as BREL in 2010 followed by the release of a cd of the same name.
 He has performed the songs of Lennon & McCartney with Christine Anu, Leo Sayer & Rick Price in Let It Be in 2006, and with Jon Stevens, Jack Jones and Doug Parkinson in 2010.

 John's solo album Cloudland was released in 2010 and features his own work as well as a couple of special covers.
 He has also released a new CD version of Pilliga Pete and Clarrie the Cocky, a childrens story & songs first released in the 80s